Unveiling Downstream Performance Scaling of LLMs: A Clustering-Based Perspective: Related Work

 \subsection{Downstream Task Performance Scaling}

 Predicting downstream task performance remains a critical challenge due to emergent abilities in LLMs that some capabilities manifest only after exceeding task-specific thresholds \citep{wei2022emergent,schaeffer2024emergent}.
-Recent works, such as using loss as a proxy \citep{chen2024scaling} or increasing metric resolution \citep{hu2023predicting}, have demonstrated potential but encounter challenges in aligning surrogate metrics with original task objectives.
+Recent works, such as using loss \citep{chen2024scaling} or principal capability \citep{ruan2024observational} as a proxy, have demonstrated potential, but encounter challenges in aligning surrogate metrics with original task objectives.
+Other approaches manage to improve prediction accuracy by increasing the metric resolution \citep{hu2023predicting} or incorporating experimental data from other models \citep{ye2023predictable}.
 Here, we briefly review the two main types of methods for predicting downstream performance:

-\textbf{Loss-intermediate prediction.} These methods predict the final training loss (or in-domain validation loss) of LLMs with loss scaling laws first, and then predict downstream performance through loss-performance relationships~\citep{chen2024scaling, gadre2024language, du2024understanding}.
+\textbf{Loss-intermediate prediction.} These methods predict the final training loss (or in-domain validation loss) of LLMs with loss scaling laws first, and then predict downstream performance through loss-performance relationships~\citep{chen2024scaling, gadre2024language, du2024understanding, bhagia2024establishing}.
 While these methods leverage established scaling laws for loss predictions, they encounter a fundamental limitation: the inconsistent mapping between loss and performance metrics.
 In addition, \citet{xiao2024densing} employ the evaluation set answer loss as an intermediate variable for estimation.
 Although answer loss correlates with the final performance metrics, its predictability remains low as predicting answer loss shares the challenges with predicting performance, including emergence phenomenon and high variance in task difficulty.